 · If you work on being a better person for yourself, you will ultimately end up being a better person for someone else.

 What does a girl that had only been in one real relationship before getting married know right?
 Well, I am glad you asked, that is a good start.
 “Happy love month.”
 I hope it brings something meaningful to all our hearts.

 What do you guys think about Wendy’s take on Struggle Love?
 I believe we have to love ourselves first before we can give love to others.
 Share your thoughts with us below.
 Remember to like, share and subscribe, never to miss an update on Let’s Talk Nation.

 Don’t just stop here, click this link to find out more about our Relationship Segment.

 About the Author: Hi!
 My name is Wendy, and I am so much more.
 I love photography, styling and creating content on various platforms.
 Freedom of expression is my niche, expression through fashion, music, art, and writing.
 I always say, not one person is the same we are all unique in our own ways and despite us having a few things in common our differences still sets us apart.

 I like to encourage myself and those around me to embrace what makes them different from others and not fall into the trap of conforming to society or the norm.
 I include myself in this because I am eccentric, but sometimes I have had the urge to conform to society.
 However, I love my originality because that's when I am most creative, confident and happy.
 So, therefore, Be you, Do you, look for what makes you stand out from others and remember you are fearfully and wonderfully made by God.
-To learn more about Wendy, check out her pages on instagram (@wendymaksstudio & @wendymakss) and also visit her website: Wendyike.blogspot.com
+To learn more about Wendy visit her instagram pages (@wendymakss & @wendymaksstudio) and also her website: Wendyike.blogspot.com